Jillian Skinner: Political career

 Skinner has never faced another contest nearly that close in this comfortably safe Liberal seat.
 For example, she secured a swing of 13.9 points at the 2011 state election and won 80.3 per cent of the two-party vote.

 After the Labor party won the 1995 election, Skinner was appointed to the opposition frontbench and held various shadow portfolios over the next decade.
 Under opposition leaders Peter Collins, John Brogden and Peter Debnam, Skinner was Shadow Minister for Health (1995–2003, 2005-2011), Youth Affairs (1995–99, 2002–03), Arts (2003–08), Education and Training (2003–05), School Education (2005), Cancer and Medical Research (2006–07) and Science and Medical Research (2007–08).

 Following the 2007 election, Debnam's deputy, Barry O'Farrell, announced he would challenge Debnam's leadership.
 When it became apparent that Debnam did not have enough support to fend off O'Farrell's challenge, he resigned, leaving O'Farrell to take the leadership unopposed.
 Skinner was elected Deputy Leader, and hence Deputy Leader of the Opposition.
 She retained the position of Shadow Minister for Health, which she has held from 7 September 2005 until the 2011 state election when the Coalition gained government.

 Following the Coalition's landslide victory in 2011, O'Farrell announced that Skinner would be appointed to the cabinet as Minister for Health and Minister for Medical Research.
 When O'Farrell resigned as Premier in April 2014, Skinner opted not to continue as deputy leader under his successor, Mike Baird.
 She was succeeded by Gladys Berejiklian.

 On 27 January 2017, shortly after Baird resigned and was succeeded by Berejiklian, Skinner announced her intention to resign from politics.
 She formally resigned on 20 February 2017.

+Skinner was appointed a Member of the Order of Australia in the 2024 King's Birthday Honours for "significant service to the people and Parliament of New South Wales, and to community health".